Andrei Konchalovsky (Russia, 1937), brother of

 debuted in the age and in the style of socialist realism with

-Pervyy Uchitel/ The First Teacher (1964) and especially
+Pervyy Uchitel/ The First Teacher (1964), a black-and-white adaptation of

 a blend of documentary and fiction, which was only released in 1987 after